-Kong Academy is a committed community of playful movers and nurturing teachers that cultivates an environment where people can play, move, and grow together.
+Kong Academy is a committed community of playful movers and nurturing teachers that cultivate an environment where people can play, move, and grow together.

 We empower individuals to overcome their obstacles by honoring each person where they are: we guide their growth and celebrate persistence through the Art of Movement™.